-In international business class the kits will contain a pair of socks and an eye mask styled with the colours of a specific airline, a toothbrush and toothpaste, mouthwash, headset covers earplugs, a pen, tissues, hand lotion, lip balm and wipes.
+In international business class, the kits will contain a pair of socks and an eye mask styled with the colors of a specific airline, a toothbrush, and toothpaste, mouthwash, headset covers earplugs, a pen, tissues, hand lotion, lip balm, and wipes.
 American will also start handing out amenity kits in business class on its transcontinental service between New York and Los Angeles and San Francisco, as well as Miami and Los Angeles.

 The amenity kits in transcontinental first class have socks and an eye mask with the airline branding, a toothbrush and toothpaste, earplugs, and personal care products.
-International first class customers will receive larger kits, containing socks and an eye mask, mouthwash, headset covers, a toothbrush and toothpaste, earplugs, pen, tissues and personal care products.
-Upgraded pyjamas and cotton terry slippers.
+International first class customers will receive larger kits, containing socks and an eye mask, mouthwash, headset covers, a toothbrush and toothpaste, earplugs, pen, tissues, and personal care products.
+Upgraded pajamas and cotton terry slippers.

 9. British Airways First & Business Class Amenity Kits

-British Airways is so very British, and although their business class or Club World seats come below competitors such as Qatar, Emirates and Etihad, the excellent cabin staff and Biggles- style pilots keep me choosing to fly BA.
-In First you get a decent zip up bag and Refinery lip balm, moisturiser, deodorant, eye gel and for men, shave gel along with the Elemis products that you alto get in Club World.
+British Airways is so very British, and although their business class or Club World seats come below competitors such as Qatar, Emirates, and Etihad, the excellent cabin staff and Biggles- style pilots keep me choosing to fly BA.
+In First you get a decent zip-up bag and Refinery lip balm, moisturizer, deodorant, eye gel, and for men, shave gel along with the Elemis products that you alto get in Club World.
 See pictures in my review of British Airways First London to Muscat.

 10. Qantas First & Business Class Amenity Kits

 The smellies in the amenity kits on Qantas are a bit mean.
 The brand is Aspar but as you can see from my pictures from my trip report when I flew Qantas Dubai to London, the sizes are very small.
-You also get Martin Grant Pyjamas and slippers along with the Aspar moisturisers and spray, deodorant, socks, eye mask, toothbrush, ear plugs, comb and nice zip up bag.
+You also get Martin Grant Pyjamas and slippers along with the Aspar moisturizers and spray, deodorant, socks, eye mask, toothbrush, earplugs, comb, and a nice zip-up bag.

-In most cases a first-class ticket will cost thousands of pounds more than business class so for the amenity kit and pyjamas, the upgraded ticket price isn’t worth it, unless you are buying on miles or your company is paying.
+In most cases a first-class ticket will cost thousands of pounds more than business class so for the amenity kit and pajamas, the upgraded ticket price isn’t worth it unless you are buying on miles or your company is paying.

-In my humble opinion, the best in-flight pyjamas or lounge wear are the White Company set supplied on Qatar closely followed by the moisturising pyjamas on Emirates.
+In my humble opinion, the best in-flight pajamas or loungewear are the White Company set supplied on Qatar closely followed by the moisturizing pajamas on Emirates.

 The best amenity kits have to be the Bulgari kit on Emirates (I just love that scent along with their rotating fragrances) and the fun BRICS bags and Italian skincare Castello Monte Vibiano Vecchio, supplied on Qatar.
-That said, I love Cowshed toiletries on United and the Kiehl’s hand cream (Delta) is an absolute favourite of mine.
+That said, I love Cowshed toiletries on United, and Kiehl’s hand cream (Delta) is an absolute favorite of mine.